Ford Ranger with a Dana 44 TTB

 Differences between the D35 and D44 include:

-2) The radius arm attachment on the D44 is about 1/8″ smaller.
+2) The radius arm attachment on the Dana 44 is about 1/8″ smaller.
 A washer or shim will need to be used under the top radius arm ear.
 (The bolts are the same) The radius arm is also canted inward about 10 degrees or so.
-A angled shim can be made out of a coil spacer.
+An angled shim can be made out of a coil spacer.
 (I cut some aluminum ones with a hacksaw.
 A bandsaw will work wonders on these.
 I didn’t have one, though.)
 This will ensure the coil spring doesn’t rub on the truck’s frame.

-3) The D44 has a 5 X 5.5 wheel bolt pattern.
+3) The Dana 44 has a 5 X 5.5 wheel bolt pattern.
 You will want to modify your rear axle to match it.
-Adaptors can be used, but better is new shafts with the correct studs on it.
+Adaptors can be used but better is new shafts with the correct studs on it.
 Going with new shafts will allow you to upgrade to 31 spline shafts as well.
 These are much stronger than the stock 28 spline ones and will better handle those big tires with a locking diff.
 (It also may be possible to have your existing rear shafts redrilled for the 5 X 5.5 pattern.
 The flange is just large enough (a 4×4 shop with a machinist must do this, though).
 In either case, you redrill the stock brake drum with the new bolt pattern.
 (The drums aren’t that critical. you could do that yourself.
 The drum is centered by the center bore, not the studs.)

 WARNING: If you don’t have good fabricating skill, I might suggest having someone cut the sections out of the beams for you.
 It is EXTREMELY critical the whole thing is kept in alignment when welding it back together.
-Otherwise the axle shaft can get cocked in the differential and create a whole mess of problems.
+Otherwise, the axle shaft can get cocked in the differential and create a whole mess of problems.

 Photos: